r-lib/processx/README.md

 ## Caveats

-* On killing a process only the direct children are removed, the grandchildren, etc. are not currently.
 * There is no way of doing a *blocking* read from the standard output or error stream of the process.